k914/contrastive-alternative-learning/README.md

 * For training
 The traning codes will be released with the journal version.
 * For testing
-For low-light image enhancement, run test_en.py.
+For low-light image enhancement, run test_en.py with enhance.pth.
 For dark face detection/nighttime segmentation, run test_det.py.